-Neutering can help reduce the huge number of unwanted pets, prevent illnesses and some unwanted behaviours.
+Neutering can help prevent illnesses and some unwanted behaviours.

 Benefits of neutering

-- Neutering has many benefits that apply not only to dogs and cats but also to other small animals such as rabbits.
-Ferrets can also be surgically neutered, as described above, or chemical contraception methods may also be used.
+- Neutering has benefits that apply not only to dogs and cats but also to other animals such as rabbits and ferrets.

-- Neutering prevents female animals coming into season, when they may attract unwanted male attention, become pregnant or have false pregnancies.
+- Neutering prevents females coming into season, when they may attract unwanted male attention, become pregnant or have false pregnancies.

-- Neutering prevents the risk of testicular cancer in male animals and uterus infections and cancers in females.
+- Neutering prevents the risk of testicular cancer in males and uterus infections and cancers in females.

-- In male dogs and cats, neutering can reduce behaviours such as urine marking and roaming.
+- In male dogs and cats, neutering can reduce urine marking and roaming.

 - Neutering can reduce aggressive behaviour in mature male ferrets, as well as the smell often associated with them!
 Neutering a female ferret can also prevent often severe health problems such as alopecia and anaemia.